 Only 23 states requiring financial education out of a possible 51 (including D.C.) is a big-time failure.

 And the last part of that “have the course available; have students take the course; test students on it” process?
-Only 16 states require standardized testing of economic or personal finance topics.
+Financial literacy statistics say that only 16 states require standardized testing of economic or personal finance topics.
 We are failing the youth of this nation in the area of financial literacy.
 So what do we do now?

 Start Managing Your Finances — Download This Personal Finance App >>